-IDIC is a legal independent institution which established based on the Law No. 24 Year 2004 concerning Indonesia Deposit Insurance Corporation
+IDIC is a legal independent institution which established based on the Law No. 24 of 2004 concerning Indonesia Deposit Insurance Corporation

 - When was IDIC established?

-IDIC was formed at 22 September 2004 by Law No. 24 Year 2004 concerning IDIC and in effect since 22 September 2005.
+IDIC was formed on 22 September 2004 by Law No. 24 of 2004 concerning IDIC and in effect since 22 September 2005.
 Therefore, IDIC began its functions since then.

 - Why a Deposit Insurance Corporation is needed?

 Deposit Insurance Corporation is a continuation and a perfection of government’s deposit insurance program regarding blanket guarantee during the year 1998 to year 2005.Blanket guarantee policy could increase public confidence on banking, but in the other hand it can initiate moral hazard in bankers as well as depositors.
-Besides, the policy burden the government’s financial condition.By considering negative impacts and the improvement of banking condition, Indonesia government decided to end the blanket guarantee.
-However, government thought that Indonesia still needs deposit insurance program to maintain public trust on banking and minimize risk of moral hazard and risk of burdening the government’s financial condition.Deposit Insurance program is run by Indonesia Deposit Insurance Corporation, as stipulated in Law No. 24 Year 2004 concerning Indonesia Deposit Insurance Corporation.
+Besides, the policy burden the government’s financial condition.By considering negative impacts and the improvement in banking condition, Indonesia government decided to end the blanket guarantee.
+However, government thought that Indonesia still needs deposit insurance program to maintain public confidence in banking and minimize risk of moral hazard and risk of burdening the government’s financial condition.Deposit Insurance program is run by Indonesia Deposit Insurance Corporation, as stipulated in Law No. 24 of 2004 concerning Indonesia Deposit Insurance Corporation.

 - What are amended on the IDIC deposit insurance program?

-A significant changed on deposit insurance program is the discarding of blanket guarantee and becoming the limited guarantee.According to Article11 of Law No. 24 Year 2004 concerning Indonesia Deposit Insurance Corporation, the maximum amount of deposit insured is Rp100 million per depositor per bank.
+The most significant change on deposit insurance program is the discarding of blanket guarantee and becoming the limited guarantee.According to Article11 of Law No. 24 of 2004 concerning Indonesia Deposit Insurance Corporation, the maximum amount of deposit insured is Rp100 million per depositor per bank.

 - Which countries have used the concept of Deposit Insurance Corporation?